trevor-atlas/trevor-atlas/content/blog/blog/typescript-dependency-injection.md

 But wait!
 There's more!

-`LazyFactory` doesn't actually care what we return from any method - this is uper useful because it let's us swap out any kind of data we want.
+`LazyFactory` doesn't actually care what we return from any method - this is super useful because it lets us swap out any kind of data we want.
 I've used it to return a `baseURL` that differs locally vs in production:

 ```ts
 export class LazyFactory {